PapelShip/qPapelEasyAuth-Library-CSharp-Console/qPapelTools/README.md

 ## files

-- `qPapelEasyAuth.dll`: core security engine (do not distribute to end users).
+- `qPapelEasyAuth.dll`: core security engine (do not distribute to end users) // you need to upload the qPapelEasyAuth.dll file here; you can download this file from https://papelship.com/dashboard/downloads.
 - `qPapelPacker.exe`: standalone packer that encrypts and embeds the dll into the target executable.
 - `pack_release.bat`: convenience script to pack the release build.